 Atlanta Photojournalism Seminar: Graduate students David Zentz and Jen Sens won Honorable Mention student portfolios in the past three years; Daron Dean placed second in 2004.
 Rich Glickstein won second place student portfolio at the Atlanta Seminar in 1998, and several awards in professional categories.
 Stephanie Sinclair won best student portfolio for 1996.
 Former student Adrian Dennis won honorable mention student portfolio twice since 1991.

 Alexia Scholarship: In March 1999, graduating senior Melissa Lyttle was named winner of this $9,000 photojournalism scholarship offered through Syracuse University for a semester of study in London during fall 1999.
 She ran the popular www.aphotoaday.org website.
 Roberto Westbrook was a $1,000 runner-up two years later.

 Southern Short Course: Senior Rob Witzel won first place student portfolio and second place sports action (professional division) in April 2003.
 UF students took first and second place in the student portfolio division in April 1999.
 You've already met them above: Jon Fletcher and Melissa Lyttle.
 Fletcher also won two awards in professional categories.
 Want to see his winning portfolio?

 Faculty and facilities?

-JOHN FREEMAN teaches the beginning JOU3601 class (three sections), coordinates adjunct activities and internships.
+JOHN FREEMAN teaches the beginning JOU3601 class (two sections), coordinates adjunct activities and internships.
 In summer, he runs the BERLIN JOURNALISM program.

-manager, teaches our JOU4604 Advanced Photojournalism class in fall
+CJC Adjunct of the Year, teaches our JOU4604 Advanced Photojournalism class

 COMPUTER REQUIREMENT: Students are required to have access to their own computer and software capable of completing necessary coursework.
 Adobe Premier Pro is required in some classes in the J-school.
 Most students own a laptop and their own web domain name.